Australian Shepherd Blue Heeler Mix: Info, Pictures, Traits & Facts

 Male vs. Female

-Furthermore, genetic differences vary more from dog to dog because this is a mixed breed.
+Males are larger than females, though only by a minimal amount.
+Usually, it isn’t enough to be noticed.
+Furthermore, genetic differences vary more from dog to dog because they are a mixed breed.
 Their height and weight can vary even within the same litter.
 It depends on the traits that they inherit from their parents.

-Temperament differences are not significant between the two sexes.
+Therefore, size differences are more likely to be tied to genetic differences, not sex.
+Temperamental differences are not significant between the two sexes.
 For the most part, they are equally as likely to be aggressive or territorial if unsocialized.
 Neither sex is more likely to bite than the other.

-For the most part, which sex you want to adopt depends mainly on your personal preference.
+The sex you want to adopt depends mainly on your personal preference.
 Of course, we don’t recommend setting your eye on a particular sex, given the rarity of this breed.
 It is usually challenging to find a single puppy, never mind one of a specific sex.

 Final Thoughts

-This mixed breed can easily be trained to perform most tasks.
-Due to their high endurance and intelligence, they’re great options for anyone planning on participating in canine sports.
+They are excellent working dogs, and if you need anything to be herded, you can count on these dogs to assist.
+The Australian Shepherd Blue Heeler can easily be trained to perform most tasks.
+Due to their high endurance and intelligence, they’re ideal for anyone planning on participating in canine sports.

-However, these dogs also require a great deal of care.
+However, they also require a great deal of care.
 They need plenty of exercise and mental stimulation, or they can become destructive.
 Meeting these needs requires a great deal of time and work on the owner’s part.
-If you’re already planning on doing canine sports or similar activities, then you’ll likely be just fine.
+They also need regular brushing.
+These dogs shed profusely, so don’t adopt one if you’re looking to avoid dog hair on your clothes.
+With the Australian Shepherd Blue Heeler, there is no way to escape the ever-consuming onslaught of hair.

-Featured Image Credit: Allison Gamble, Shutterstock
+Featured Photo Credit: Allison Gamble, Shutterstock